 Flora & FaunaFlora The diversity of vegetation cover is determined by altitude.

-Submountain zone reaches 1200 meters in altitude.
+Lower montane zone reaches 1200 meters in altitude.
 Mean annual temperature is 4-6°C and the vegetation cover is formed by deciduous forests.
-Various species of flowers can be found here: the creeping bellflower Campanula rapunculoides, matragon lily Lilium martagon, Trifolium alpestre,globe-flower Trollius altissimus or autumn crocus Colchicum autumnale
+Various species of flowers can be found here: creeping bellflower Campanula rapunculoides, matragon lily Lilium martagon, Trifolium alpestre, globe-flower Trollius altissimus or autumn crocus Colchicum autumnale

-Mountain zone begins at 1200m and extends up to 1500m.
+Upper montane zone begins at 1200m and extends up to 1500m.
 It is a domain of the coniferous forest.
-On the south face of the mountains, the upper border of both the deciduous and pine forests run 150-200 meters higher than on the steeper and colder north face.
+On the south slopes of the mountains, the upper borders of both deciduous and conifer forests runs 150-200 meters higher than on the steeper and colder north slopes.
 Open moist meadows are the best habitat for orchid species.

 Subalpine zone stretches from 1500m to 2000m.
-It is the domain of the mountain pine and the common juniper.
-From the floristic point of view it is the most interesting habitat.
+It is the domain of dwarf mountain pine and common juniper.
+From the floristic point of view, it is the most interesting habitat.
 In spring it is covered by enchanting carpets of crocuses.
-The mountain cornflower Cyanus montanus and the mountain garlic gow here.
+The mountain cornflower Cyanus montanus and the mountain garlic grow here.
 Allium montanum.
 The typical representative of this zone is the Carpathian rhododendron with its red shining flowers.

 Alpine zone in the Făgăraş Mountains begins at 2000m and reaches the highest peaks.
 The alpine pastures are covered by sedges.
-It is the best habitat for some extremely rare species of flora - relics from glacial period like Dianthus glacialis.
-Among other important species are the alpine bellflower Campanula alpina, Primula elatior, Hieracium alpinum, Leontopodium alpinum, Aconitum and Saxifraga
+It is the best habitat for some extremely rare species of flora - relics from the Ice Age, such as Dianthus glacialis.
+Among other important species are the alpine bellflower Campanula alpina, Primula elatior, Hieracium alpinum, Leontopodium alpinum, Aconitum and Saxifraga.

-In the Făgăraş Mountains, the flora and richest in the subalpine and alpine areas.
-In comparison with mountains, the Făgăraş boast the largest number of endemic species of flowers - they can't be encountered anywhere else in the world.
+In the Făgăraş Mountains, the flora is richest in the subalpine and alpine areas.
+In comparison with other mountains, the Făgăraş boast the largest number of endemic species of flowers which can't be encountered anywhere else in the world.

 Mountain lakes, or tarns, are truly jewels of nature and they are said to be the pearls of mountains.
 To some they resemble big or small mirrors scattered in the mountain valleys - emerald green, dark blue or black in color - enhance the mountain landscapes greatly.
 They are precious relics of the past epoch when the valleys were filled with glaciers which gouged the rock under their cold bodies.
 The tarns of the Făgăraş are full of splendour and magnificence but they are also sources of crystal-clear water which, however, must be boiled before drinking.